 - Stitches may make it painful to sit or walk.

-- Hemorrhoids —Hemorrhoids are common.
+- Hemorrhoids—Common after giving birth.
 They may make it painful for you to move your bowels.

 - Hot and cold flashes—This is due to your body trying to adjust to the change in hormones and blood flow levels.

-- Urinary or fecal incontinence—During delivery, your muscles were stretched.
-This may make it hard for you to control your urine and bowel movements for a short period of time after delivery.
+- Urinary or fecal incontinence—Pelvic muscles may need some recovery after birth.
+This may cause problems with control of urine and bowel movements for a short time.

 - After pains—The shrinking of your uterus can cause contractions.
-These can worsen when your baby nurses or when you take medication to reduce bleeding.
+These can worsen when your baby nurses or with some medicine.
 It is normal to have this after delivery.

-- Vaginal discharge—This is heavier than your period and often contains clots.
+- Vaginal discharge—This is heavier than your period and often has large clots.
 The discharge gradually fades to white or yellow and stops within 2 months.

 - Weight—Your postpartum weight will probably be about 10 pounds below your full-term weight.
 Water weight drops off within the first week as your body regains its salt balance.